cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 ## AWS SnapStart

-Very recently, AWS [announced SnapStart](https://aws.amazon.com/blogs/aws/new-accelerate-your-lambda-functions-with-lambda-snapstart/) at re:Invent.
+Very recently, AWS {{< targetblank  href="https://aws.amazon.com/blogs/aws/new-accelerate-your-lambda-functions-with-lambda-snapstart/" text="announced SnapStart" >}} at re:Invent.

 SnapStart is a new deployment process that starts up the micro-container running the function, waits for its initialization, and then performs a _snapshot_ of its state.
 When the lambda function is invoked, SnapStart will restore the already initialized snapshot instead of initializing the JVM again.